 More detailed information on who and what is not covered by your CTP Greenslip is available on this site.

 Insurance companies.
-There are currently 7 insurance companies offering CTP Green Slips in NSW.
+There are currently six insurance companies offering CTP Green Slips in NSW.

 The insurance companies.
-However, they must first lodge their premium schedules with the MAA for approval.
+However, they must first lodge their premium schedules with State Insurance Regulatory Authority for approval.

 More information on setting greenslip premiums is available on this site.

 Your premium goes toward compensation payments.
-The MAA itself is funded by a levy on premiums.
-The MAA also uses this levy to support road safety campaigns, and research and education projects.
+State Insurance Regulatory Authority (SIRA) itself is funded by a levy on premiums.
+SIRA also uses this levy to support road safety campaigns, and research and education projects.

-There are seven insurers offering greenslips in NSW.
+There are six insurers offering greenslips in NSW.

-Contact details for the seven insurers are on this site.
+Contact details for the six insurers are on this site.

 When you purchase a greenslip you are participating in two schemes.
 The Third-party Insurance scheme, regulated by the Motor Accidents Compensation Act 1999 and the Lifetime Care and Support scheme, regulated by the Motor Accidents (Lifetime Care and Support) Act 2006.